firesim/firesim/example-workloads/many-tests/README.md

     $ ./runTest.sh t0/t.json
     $ ./runTest.sh t1/t.json

-This script coppies the test workload into the top-level directory and runs 'marshal test' on it.
+This script copies the test workload into the top-level directory and runs 'marshal test' on it.

 ## Caveats